 Blessing in Disguise

+Even though Dee took a maintenance dose of Wobenzym, which is substantially smaller than the therapeutic dose recommended for trauma injuries in dogs her size, her recovery was dramatic.
 “Dee’s injury was a blessing in disguise,” says Kathy Signorile.
 “If it hadn’t happened, we would never have known about enzyme therapy.
 Now my husband and I are taking Wobenzym every day, and we feel better, too.
 Dee’s stamina keeps increasing, her muscle tone has improved, she’s more youthful, and her energy is amazing – it’s like she fell into the fountain of youth.
 Just a few months ago, Bill and I were asking ourselves difficult questions about whether Dee would ever recover and what a permanent disability would mean to the quality of her life.
 We prayed for the tiniest bit of improvement, any little sign of healing.
-We never imagined that a few weeks later, she would be healthier than she’s been for years.”
+We never imagined that a few weeks later, she would be healthier than she’s been for years.